Copyright (c) 2007-2010 Brian L. Browning

 The following usage instructions can be obtained by entering "java -jar updategprobs.jar" at the command line prompt:

-usage: cat [in file] | java -jar updategprobs.jar [markers] [replace] > [out file]
+usage: cat [gprobs] | java -jar updategprobs.jar [markers] [replace] > [out]

 Download updategprobs.jar.

-The BEAGLE utilties are open source utilities that are licensed under the Apache License, Version 2.0.
-You may not use the BEAGLE utilities except in compliance with the License.
+The Beagle utilties are open source utilities that are licensed under the Apache License, Version 2.0.
+You may not use the Beagle utilities except in compliance with the License.
 You may obtain a copy of the License at http://www.apache.org/licenses/LICENSE-2.0

-The BEAGLE utilities are distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
+The Beagle utilities are distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.